El Nido Palawan, Philippines Travel Guide

 Basic Tagalog phrases make interactions smoother.

 Generally open from 9:00 AM or 10:00 AM to 9:00 PM or 10:00 PM.
-Smaller convenience stores might have extended hours.
+Smaller convenience stores might have later hours.

 Open from early morning (7:00 AM-8:00 AM for breakfast) until late evening (10:00 PM - midnight).
 Beachfront bars may close later.

-Withdraw cash with Puerto Princesa if possible.
+Withdraw money in Puerto Princesa when possible.

 Public holidays influence service availability.